-- The pedometer is place on your belt.
-The pedometer measures the up and down movement or the tilt of your body as you walk and counts it as a “step”.
-Assuming each step is the same length, we need to do is count the number of steps we make in a day.
+- The pedometer is placed on your belt.
+The pedometer measures the up and down movement or the tilt of your body as you walk and count it as a “step”.
+Assuming each step is the same length, we need to do is count the number of steps we take in a day.
 The pedometer or user can then multiply the number of steps by the length of each one to figure out the overall distance walked.
 This is how a mechanical pedometer works.

-- The Cons to this system is that it can be less accurate in users whose waistline creates a tilt to the pedometer and it requires some calculation to figure distance.
+- The Cons to this system are that it can be less accurate in users whose waistline creates a tilt to the pedometer, and it requires some calculation to figure distance.

-- True mechanical pedometers are rare in todays society.
-You an still find them but you have to search a little.
+- True mechanical pedometers are rare in today’s society.
+You can still find them, but you have to search a little.

 - Electronic Pedometers

-- More complex pedometers and wearables work in a similar way but are electronic.
+- More complex pedometers and wearables work similarly but are electronic.
 Many of them contain accelerometers that are in multiple planes so they can overcome the waist tilt weakness of the mechanical counters.
 As you take a step, the accelerometer feels the movement of the step.
-Because they are accelerometer based step sensor, these pedometers can often be mounted to a wrist, ankle, or waist.
+Because they are accelerometer-based step sensors, these pedometers can often be mounted to a wrist, ankle, or waist.

 - The pedometers have an LCD screen to display step counts and the other counts that it measures or calculates.
 Most will convert the step count to an approximate distance in miles or kilometers.